Badge 1

 Back to Top

-Call one of the experienced traffic defense attorneys at Klein Burdett & Associates at (800) 536-0501 BEFORE you pay the fine for a free consultation.
+Call one of the experienced traffic defense attorneys at Ellis B. Klein & Associates at (800) 536-0501 BEFORE you pay the fine for a free consultation.
 We would be happy to discuss your situation with you at No Charge and guide you in the right direction.

 Client Reviews